lyraclient/lyra/README.md

 [![Star History Chart](https://api.star-history.com/svg?repos=selauraclient/client&type=Date)](https://www.star-history.com/#selauraclient/client&Date)

 ## 📄 License
-Selaura Client currently falls under the [GPL-3.0 License](LICENSE).
+Lyra Client currently falls under the [GPL-3.0 License](LICENSE).
 Feel free to use this code as a fork in your own project.
 Thank you!
+Also please be aware we are forked from Selaura Client which is owned by our Lead Developer Chyves